IBM/ibm-storage-odf-block-driver/docs/configuring/known_issues.md

 $ oc delete pod {odf-operator-controller-manager-*}
 5. The pod will be recreated automatically, verify pod creation by running:  <br>
 $ oc get pods | grep odf-operator-controller-manager
-6. Storage system status should change to 'Available' after a few minutes.
+6. Storage system status should change to 'Available' after a few minutes

 ##### Links: